Recent Business Development Announcements

 On September 16, 2011 Stion Corporation along with Gov. Haley Barbour, The Mississippi Development Authority, and The Area Development Partnership held a ribbon cutting to officially open the doors at the new facility.
 Stion has hired over 100 employees and their capital investment will exceed $100 during the first phase.
 (See full story here)

 Bracco Diagnostics will establish a presence in the Greater Hattiesburg.
 The company will occupy space in The Accelerator, which is in The Garden, The University of Southern Mississippi's Innovation and Commercialization Park.
 Bracco will produce a lotion that neutralizes chemical warfare agents that can be hazardous to military troops.
 (See full story here)

 Resinall, Inc. announced the expansion of their Hattiesburg plant, resulting in retaining the current 120 jobs, adding 10 new jobs and an overall capital investment of $17 million.
 The Hattiesburg manufacturing plant will begin a new product line tapping into two primary markets: high grade packaging adhesives and personal hygiene adhesives.
 (See full story here)

 Ridge at Turtle Creek

 National retailers and restaurants continue to flock to Greater Hattiesburg.
-The Ridge at Turtle Creek, a $25 million investment bringing appoximately 225 new jobs, is the latest addition and is anchored by Academy Sports with a Cheddar's restaurant coming soon.
-This will be Cheddar's second restaurant in Mississippi, with the other one located in Metro Jackson.
+The Ridge at Turtle Creek, a $25 million investment bringing appoximately 225 new jobs, is the latest addition and is anchored by Academy Sports and Outdoors and a Cheddar's restaurant.